textninja/textninja.github.io/posts/2022-01-01-link-gke-to-domain.md

 creating an "A" record for *.textninja.net, setting the data to the IP address I just reserved.
 Using Google Domains, updating the DNS entry is very straightforward.
 I just chose my domain from the list in the "My Domains" section and clicked "DNS" to configure.
+The newly minted A record is pictured below.

 ![Screen showing A record configuration in Google Domains](dns-a-record.png)